Beebe Hall 102B

 My teaching philosophy is grounded in cognitive diversity and collaborative learning.
 My courses are designed to afford multiple perspectives on the complexity of human psychology in its broadest sense, including culture, language, class, and other contexts.
 My curriculum structure aims to brings theory and data to life through collaborative, inquiry-based learning.
 Ultimately, I intend for students to take these lessons beyond the classroom, prepared to participate in wider conversations about diverse forms of knowing in a pluralistic society.

-A similar philosophy informs my collaborative reserach with undergraduate students, who contribute to all aspects of my research through advanced studies for credit, independent projects, and paid research assistantships.
+A similar philosophy informs my collaborative research with undergraduate students, who contribute to all aspects of my research through advanced studies for credit, independent projects, and paid research assistantships.
 I have focused in particular on mentoring women and first-generation college students (many of them also first-generation Americans) in their academic goals.
 I am proud to support my RAs in their successful transitions to graduate programs, post-bac programs, and research lab positions.

 Cultural Psychology (HD 2800)